Dinelson Lamet: Los Angeles Dodgers

 On February 3, 2024, Lamet signed a minor league contract with the Los Angeles Dodgers and was assigned to the Triple–A Oklahoma City Baseball Club to start the season.
 However, the Dodgers recalled him to the major leagues on April 1, before he had appeared in any minor league games.
 On April 3, Lamet picked up his first career save against the San Francisco Giants.
 In three appearances for Los Angeles, he logged a 2.08 ERA with three strikeouts across 4 1/3 innings.
 Lamet was designated for assignment by the Dodgers on April 6 and outrighted to Oklahoma City on April 8.
 He pitched in nine games in the minors, with a 3–1 record and 4.82 ERA.
 Lamet triggered an opt–out clause in his contract and elected free agency on June 4.

 Kansas City Royals

 On July 19, 2024, Lamet signed a minor league contract with the Kansas City Royals organization.
-In 10 starts for the Triple-A Omaha Storm Chasers, he compiled a 5-3 record and 4.81 ERA with 35 strikeouts across 48 2/3 innings pitched.
+In 10 starts for the Triple-A Omaha Storm Chasers, he compiled a 5–3 record and 4.81 ERA with 35 strikeouts across 48 2/3 innings pitched.
 Lamet elected free agency following the season on November 4.

 El Águila de Veracruz

 On February 27, 2025, Lamet signed with El Águila de Veracruz of the Mexican League.
-In 17 starts for Veracruz, Lamet compiled a 7-5 record and 5.01 ERA with 88 strikeouts over 88 innings of work.
+In 17 starts for Veracruz, Lamet compiled a 7–5 record and 5.01 ERA with 88 strikeouts over 88 innings of work.

 TSG Hawks

 On August 5, 2025, Lamet signed with the TSG Hawks of the Chinese Professional Baseball League.
+He made six starts for the Hawks, logging an 0–4 record and 4.19 ERA with 28 strikeouts across 34 1/3 innings pitched.
+Lamet became a free agent following the season.

+El Águila de Veracruz (second stint)

+On February 14, 2026, Lamet signed with El Águila de Veracruz of the Mexican League.